Take at least one of these mosquito bite remedies with you on your next family camping trip to soothe the pain and itch of mosquito bites.

 Some people say that licking a mosquito bite reduces the itch.
 I think I'd prefer to try the toothpaste or the lemon!
 I suppose that the advantage of saliva is that you always have some handy.

-There are many options for relieving the pain and itch of mosquito bites.
+So you can see there are many options for relieving the pain and itch of mosquito bites.

 It would be even better, though, not to get bitten in the first place - especially since some mosquitoes carry diseases!
 Read this page about mosquito bite prevention and don't get bitten at all!